Ika Mirin Age: A Classic Japanese Squid Cracker

 Ika Mirin (いかみりん)

-So today, a number of food companies are producing and selling it by the name of Ika Mirin or Ika Mirin Age or Ika Mirin Senbei.
-But I don’t know who first made it.
+So today, a number of food companies are producing and selling it by the name of Ika Mirin, or Ika Mirin Age, or Ika Mirin Senbei, but I’m not sure who first made it.

 Where to Buy and Price

 Ika Mirin Senbei is a casual snack that can be bought in many supermarkets and convenience stores around the country and only costs 100 yen (about 1 USD) or so per bag (50 grams).